Re-wilding Eco Therapy

 - Exploring the cycles of the seasons: and finding our place in these cycles

 - Spiritual ecology/deep ecology.
-Recognizing and being with our feelings in relation to the earth & the challenges we and future generations face in the changing times and collective movement.
+Recognising and being with our feelings in relation to the earth & the challenges we and future generations face in the changing times and collective movement.

 - Working creatively & playfully in the landscape